-This work aims to use the UV continuum slopes to provide the first direct, population-level estimates of \fesc\ for galaxies fainter than \muv\ $\sim -16$ in the EoR.
+This work aims to use UV continuum slopes to provide the first empirical population-level estimates of the escape fractions of galaxies fainter than \muv $\sim -16$ in the EoR.
 While the most robust \fesc\ estimates require a multivariate approach, \citet{Jaskot2024} shows that the UV slope and neutral gas tracers share the most predictive power for \fesc.
 The UV slope allows us to test the long-standing assumption that the faintest galaxies exhibit the highest escape fractions as a starting point to understanding their contribution to cosmic reionization.

 Throughout this work we analyze data from the JWST GLIMPSE survey \citep{Atek2025}, a program which leverages ultra-deep imaging and strong gravitational lensing to estimate UV slopes from the faintest galaxies in the EoR.
 In Section \ref{sec:obs_red}, we describe the observations and sample selections.
 Section \ref{sec:uv_slopes} outlines our methods for measuring $\beta$ and we present our results for how $\beta$ evolves with redshift and absolute magnitude in Section \ref{sec:res}.
 We present the diversity of faint galaxies in our sample and evidence for extremely blue UV slopes, followed by a discussion of the estimated escape fractions and their implications on cosmic reionization in Section \ref{sec:disc}.
 We conclude with a summary of key findings in Section \ref{sec:conclude}.
 Throughout this paper we assume a flat $\Lambda$CDM cosmology with $H_0 =70\ \mathrm{km\ s^{-1}}$, $\Omega_{\mathrm m} = 0.3$, and $\Omega_{\mathrm \Lambda} = 0.7$.
 All magnitudes are AB.